dougwt/user-stories-api/server/docs/stories/PUT_stories_id.md

 # PUT stories/:id

-Sets some values that Users are able to set under the “Settings” tab of their project page.
+Update a single Story, specified by the id parameter.
 Only the parameters specified will be updated.

 ## Resource URL